Unicare aces at documenting rehabilitation results

 The article is available in another language

 Unicare offers specialist health services in interdisciplinary specialized rehabilitation, in addition to treatment in the field of substance abuse and addiction.
 The health trust's services are rooted in knowledge-based practice, and it is important for them to document how patients feel before, during and after the rehabilitation process.
-For a large health trust with nine units, there was a clear need to leave cumbersome manual assessment processes behind.
+For a large health trust with nine units, there was a clear need to leave cumbersome manual measure processes behind.
 In addition, reducing the risk margins of errors related to manual transfer from paper to a journal system was of particular importance.

 In order to compile data from nine units to ensure adequate documentation, and to provide the best treatment, it was necessary to procure an integrated solution.
 In addition to retrieving information about the patients, Unicare wanted to extract data that met the national requirements for quality measurement in patient-reported data.